Jamestown-Yorktown Foundation, VA

 Home MenuJamestown Settlement Overview

-Williamsburg, Va. – At Jamestown Settlement, a living-history museum of 17th-century Virginia, discover the story of America’s first permanent English colony, founded in 1607, and the ensuing convergence of the Powhatan Indian, English and west central African cultures, vividly recounted through film, indoor gallery exhibits and outdoor living history.
+At Jamestown Settlement, a museum of 17th-century Virginia history and culture, discover the story of America’s first permanent English colony, founded in 1607, and the ensuing convergence of the Powhatan Indian, English and West Central African cultures, vividly recounted through film, indoor gallery exhibits and outdoor living history.

-Discover the stories of real people and events of early Virginia in exhibition galleries refreshed in 2019 with a $10.6 million enhancement incorporating new historical research and innovative technology.
-Experience 30,000-square-feet of immersive exhibits with an expanded collection of 500 artifacts, dynamic displays, engaging interactives and 4-D theater where Bacon’s Rebellion comes alive with state-of-the-art special effects.
+Discover the stories of real people and events of early Virginia in exhibition galleries incorporating new historical research and innovative technology.
+Experience 30,000-square-feet of immersive exhibits with an expanded collection of 500 artifacts, dynamic displays, engaging interactives and 4-D theater where Bacon’s Rebellion comes alive with special effects.

 Outdoors, visitors are immersed in history in life-size re-creations of a Paspahegh town, three ships that brought English colonists to Virginia in 1607, and a 1610-14 fort.
-Visitors can try on armor, shape a dugout canoe, steer with a ship’s tiller, and other activities that make the past come alive.
+Visitors can try on armor helmet and breastplate, walk through a Powhatan-style reed-covered house, steer with a ship’s tiller and other activities that make the past come alive.

 Immersive Films and Gallery Exhibits